Tuition & Fees 2017 - 2018

 Individual Credit Course

-For an additional fee of [$4,000] per course, the school may also arrange one-on-one individually-paced courses during the academic year or summer term in order to enable students to earn required credits for graduation.
+For an additional fee, the school may also arrange one-on-one individually-paced courses during the academic year or summer term in order to enable students to earn required credits for graduation.
 The minimum hours required for receiving a full credit is 60 hours.
 This can be arranged at school or at the student’s home depending on the instructor’s availability.

 Graduation Fee (includes yearbook)